-Even though I have mentioned the list, testers should not blindly create their test methodology based on above conventional standards.
+Even though I have mentioned the list, testers should not blindly create their test methodology based on the above conventional standards.

 Here’s an example to prove why I am saying so.

 Consider you are asked to penetration test an eCommerce website, now give it a thought if all vulnerabilities of an eCommerce website can be identified using the conventional methods of OWASP like XSS, SQL injection, etc.

 The answer is a No because eCommerce works on a very different platform and technology when compared to other Websites.
 In order to make your pen testing for eCommerce website effective, testers should design a methodology involving flaws like Order Management, Coupon and Reward Management, Payment Gateway Integration and Content Management System Integration.

-So, before you decide on the methodology, be very sure on what types of website are expected to be tested and which method will help in finding the maximum vulnerabilities.
+So, before you decide on the methodology, be very sure about what types of website are expected to be tested and which method will help in finding the maximum vulnerabilities.

 Types of Web Penetration Testing